crealu/tartle/README.md

 2. Open tartle.py
 3. Set line 3 to the desired drawing number
 - `tartle23.tart` for drawing 23
-4. In a terminal window, run `python tartle.py`
+4. In a terminal window, navigate to the local directory
+5. Run `python tartle.py`
-5. Press `R` when the Python Turtle Graphics window opens
+5. Press `R` when the window opens
 6. Observe the drawing
 7. Adjust the tart.py file to customize the drawing